zhangwen829/TTP-FS-20180728/README.md

+## Wenguard
-## Wenguard: Web app for a mock stock trading platform
+Wenguard is a Web app for mock stock trading.
 It's a project for NYC Tech Talent Pipeline Web Application Build.